Find a psychologist in Washington DC

 Some are seeking specialized skills, for example:

-Identifying your concerns and goals will help you to seek out a psychologist with the background, training and experience that fits your needs.
+Identifying your concerns and goals will help you to seek out a psychologist in Washington DC with the background, training and experience that fits your needs.

 2. Are my difficulties new or are they longstanding and pervasive?